moos-ivp/moos-ivp/docs/licensing/CLA.md

 ### 3\.
 Patents

-#### 3.1 Pledge of Identified Patents
+#### 3.1 Patent license

-Whereas You are aware of certain of Your own patents, which You desire to identify and disclose as the following patents and patent applications ("Pledged Patents"):

-Number or Application Number
-Country

-You hereby pledge to all developers, distributors and users of the Contribution or the Material to which this Agreement applies ("Pledge Recipient") that You and your Affiliates will not bring a lawsuit or other legal proceeding against a Pledge Recipient for patent infringement under any Pledged Patents based on the Pledge Recipient's making, having made, using, selling, offering for sale, importing or otherwise transferring the Contribution or the Material.
-You will require any person or entity to whom You sell or transfer any of the Pledged Patents to agree, in writing, to abide by the pledge and to place a similar requirement on any subsequent transferees to do the same.
+Subject to the terms and conditions of this Agreement You hereby grant to Us and to recipients of Materials distributed by Us a worldwide, royalty-free, non-exclusive, perpetual and irrevocable (except as stated in Section 3.2) patent license, with the right to transfer an unlimited number of non-exclusive licenses or to grant sublicenses to third parties, to make, have made, use, sell, offer for sale, import and otherwise transfer the Contribution and the Contribution in combination with any Material (and portions of such combination).
+This license applies to all patents owned or controlled by You, whether already acquired or hereafter acquired, that would be infringed by making, having made, using, selling, offering for sale, importing or otherwise transferring of Your Contribution(s) alone or by combination of Your Contribution(s) with any Material.

-#### 3.2 Revocation of Patent Pledge
+#### 3.2 Revocation of patent license

-You reserve the right to revoke the patent pledge stated in section 3.1, as if it never existed with regard to any Pledge Recipient, who files a lawsuit or other legal proceedings for patent infringement or who has a direct financial interest in such a lawsuit or other legal proceedings against You or your Affiliates.
+You reserve the right to revoke the patent license stated in section 3.1 if We make any infringement claim that is targeted at your Contribution and not asserted for a Defensive Purpose.
+An assertion of claims of the Patents shall be considered for a "Defensive Purpose" if the claims are asserted against an entity that has filed, maintained, threatened, or voluntarily participated in a patent infringement lawsuit against Us or any of Our licensees.

-### 4\.
-License obligations by Us

-We agree to (sub)license the Contribution or any Materials containing, based on or derived from your Contribution under the terms of any licenses the Free Software Foundation classifies as Free Software License and which are approved by the Open Source Initiative as Open Source licenses.

-### 5. Disclaimer
+### 4. Disclaimer

 THE CONTRIBUTION IS PROVIDED "AS IS".
 MORE PARTICULARLY, ALL EXPRESS OR IMPLIED WARRANTIES INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT ARE EXPRESSLY DISCLAIMED BY YOU TO US AND BY US TO YOU.
 TO THE EXTENT THAT ANY SUCH WARRANTIES CANNOT BE DISCLAIMED, SUCH WARRANTY IS LIMITED IN DURATION AND EXTENT TO THE MINIMUM PERIOD AND EXTENT PERMITTED BY LAW.

-### 6. Consequential damage waiver
+### 5. Consequential damage waiver

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL YOU OR WE BE LIABLE FOR ANY LOSS OF PROFITS, LOSS OF ANTICIPATED SAVINGS, LOSS OF DATA, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL AND EXEMPLARY DAMAGES ARISING OUT OF THIS AGREEMENT REGARDLESS OF THE LEGAL OR EQUITABLE THEORY (CONTRACT, TORT OR OTHERWISE) UPON WHICH THE CLAIM IS BASED.

-### 7. Approximation of disclaimer and damage waiver
+### 6. Approximation of disclaimer and damage waiver

-IF THE DISCLAIMER AND DAMAGE WAIVER MENTIONED IN SECTION 5.
-AND SECTION 6.
+IF THE DISCLAIMER AND DAMAGE WAIVER MENTIONED IN SECTION 4.
+AND SECTION 5.
 CANNOT BE GIVEN LEGAL EFFECT UNDER APPLICABLE LOCAL LAW, REVIEWING COURTS SHALL APPLY LOCAL LAW THAT MOST CLOSELY APPROXIMATES AN ABSOLUTE WAIVER OF ALL CIVIL OR CONTRACTUAL LIABILITY IN CONNECTION WITH THE CONTRIBUTION.

-### 8. Term
+### 7. Term

-8.1 This Agreement shall come into effect upon Your acceptance of the terms and conditions.
+7.1 This Agreement shall come into effect upon Your acceptance of the terms and conditions.

-8.2 This Agreement shall apply for the term of the copyright and patents licensed here.
-However, You shall have the right to terminate the Agreement if We do not fulfill the obligations as set forth in Section 4.
-Such termination must be made in writing.

-8.3 In the event of a termination of this Agreement Sections 5, 6, 7, 8 and 9 shall survive such termination and shall remain in full force thereafter.
+7.3 In the event of a termination of this Agreement Sections 4, 5, 6, 7 and 8 shall survive such termination and shall remain in full force thereafter.
 For the avoidance of doubt, Free and Open Source Software (sub)licenses that have already been granted for Contributions at the date of the termination shall remain in full force after the termination of this Agreement.

-### 9 Miscellaneous
+### 8 Miscellaneous

-9.1 This Agreement and all disputes, claims, actions, suits or other proceedings arising out of this agreement or relating in any way to it shall be governed by the laws of Massachusetts excluding its private international law provisions.
+8.1 This Agreement and all disputes, claims, actions, suits or other proceedings arising out of this agreement or relating in any way to it shall be governed by the laws of Massachusetts excluding its private international law provisions.

-9.2 This Agreement sets out the entire agreement between You and Us for Your Contributions to Us and overrides all other agreements or understandings.
+8.2 This Agreement sets out the entire agreement between You and Us for Your Contributions to Us and overrides all other agreements or understandings.

-9.3 In case of Your death, this agreement shall continue with Your heirs.
+8.3 In case of Your death, this agreement shall continue with Your heirs.
 In case of more than one heir, all heirs must exercise their rights through a commonly authorized person.

-9.4 If any provision of this Agreement is found void and unenforceable, such provision will be replaced to the extent possible with a provision that comes closest to the meaning of the original provision and that is enforceable.
+8.4 If any provision of this Agreement is found void and unenforceable, such provision will be replaced to the extent possible with a provision that comes closest to the meaning of the original provision and that is enforceable.
 The terms and conditions set forth in this Agreement shall apply notwithstanding any failure of essential purpose of this Agreement or any limited remedy to the maximum extent possible under law.

-9.5 You agree to notify Us of any facts or circumstances of which you become aware that would make this Agreement inaccurate in any respect.
+8.5 You agree to notify Us of any facts or circumstances of which you become aware that would make this Agreement inaccurate in any respect.